×

 Follow your doctor’s advice for treatment to have the best outlook possible.
 Maintain your health through food, exercise, and giving up alcohol and smoking.

-If you’re diagnosed with primary biliary cholangitis, you may be referred to a doctor who specializes in disorders of the digestive system (gastroenterologist) or liver diseases (hepatologist)
+If you’re diagnosed with primary biliary cholangitis, you may be referred to a doctor who specializes in digestive system disorders (gastroenterologist) or liver diseases (hepatologist).

 Years may pass before biliary cholangitis manifests any symptoms for those diagnosed with PBC in its early stages.
 However, the typical life expectancy is 10 to 15 years if the condition is not identified early enough or treatment is not started.